Medicines in Development

 - Facts About Conditions Being Targeted by Biotechnology

-- Read More About Medicines in Development for Cancer
+- 2015 Report: Medicines in Development to Treat Cancer

-- Backgrounder: Selected Medicines in Development for Cancer
+- Get the Medicines in Development for Cancer

 America’s biopharmaceutical companies are researching 316 medicines to help meet the unique health care needs of children and adolescents.
 Considerable progress in the fight against diseases that impact children has been achieved in recent decades, with medicines playing a key role